jlemesh/mongo-vessel/README.md

 - Activate `venv`: `source .venv/bin/activate`
 - Run: `python load.py`

-Data contains approximately 12 million entries and would take several hours to load depending on resources.
+Data contains approximately 12 000 000 entries, but the scripts would load 2 000 000, which would take around 10 minutes on a 8 core/32GB RAM machine.